inmation/WebStudio-docs/actions/README.md

 }
 ```

-Example to add an item to the `data` array in the `dataSource` of a table widget:
+Example to add an item to the `data` array of a table widget:

 ```json
 {